-During the year, the Group incurred approximately RMB3,015,000 in finance costs, compared with approximately RMB4,244,000 for the last year.
-The Group relied on bank borrowings to finance its trading activities, the decrease in finance costs paid during the year was mainly due to the decrease in average balance of bank loans.
+During the year, the Group incurred approximately RMB2,678,000 in finance costs, compared with approximately RMB3,015,000 for the last year.
+The Group relied on bank borrowings to finance its trading activities, the decrease in finance costs paid during the year was mainly due to the decrease in interest paid.